minetest-mods-camp/pride_flags/README.txt

 Pride Flags Mod v1.0
 By Leslie E. Krause

-Pride Flags adds a variety of eight animated flags to celebrate pride in Minetest.
+Pride Flags adds a variety of animated flags to celebrate pride in Minetest.

 The flags and poles are non-craftable and intended for placement by an administrator in a conspicuous location, such as atop a building or along a promenade.